-MLB extends Robert Osuna’s administrative leave
+MLB extends Roberto Osuna’s administrative leave

-Major League Baseball has extended the administrative leave of Toronto closer Roberto Osuna for a third seven-day period through May 28 as it investigates an assault charge filed against the All-Star.
+Major League Baseball has extended the administrative leave of Toronto closer Roberto Osuna for a third seven-day period through May 28 as it investigates an assault charge filed against the all-star.

 Osuna was put on administrative leave by MLB on May 8.
-The pitcher was charged with one count of assault, according to Toronto Police Constable Jenifferjit Sidhu.
+The pitcher was charged with one count of assault, according to Toronto police Constable Jenifferjit Sidhu.
 Osuna, who is from Mexico, is scheduled to appear in court June 18.

-Osuna remains on the restricted list and continues to receive his $5.3 million salary but is ineligible to play.
+Osuna remains on the restricted list and continues to receive his US$5.3-million salary, but is ineligible to play.
 Administrative leave is not considered discipline.

 Commissioner Rob Manfred has the option of suspending Osuna either without pay, or with pay pending the resolution of legal proceedings – a penalty that later could be converted to without pay.
 Osuna could challenge any discipline before arbitrator Mark Irvings.

 The 23-year-old Osuna is 0-0 with nine saves and a 2.93 ERA in 15 games this season.
-The righty was an All-Star last year when he was 3-4 with 39 saves and a 3.38 ERA.
+The righty was an all-star last year when he was 3-4 with 39 saves and a 3.38 ERA.

 We have closed comments on this story for legal reasons or for abuse.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.